batsonjay/uploadDistributor/docs/Implementation-plan.md

   - Updated auth routes to handle encoded passwords
   - Updated AzuraCastApiMock to support encoded passwords
   - Created and ran test script to verify password obfuscation works correctly
+- ✅ Implemented Role-Based Access Control:
+  - Created roleVerification middleware with verifyRole, adminOnly, and anyAuthenticated functions
+  - Protected upload and status routes with role verification
+  - Added user information to request object for use in route handlers
+  - Created comprehensive test script to verify role-based access control

 ### Current Status
 - The daemon is now functioning correctly in development mode